Skip to main content

 This is Biblical wisdom, Godly children should honor and care for their parents, not putting that responsibility on the church and the community, this is “pleasing in the sight of God.”
 We need such wisdom because if we loosely define a widow we may try to help those we should not.
 In 1 Timothy 5, we see the church was having trouble with widows, those who were merely idle, they were "busybodies" and gossipers, causing issues.

 Paul outlines other practical criteria for identifying true widows.
 1 Timothy 5:9-10 states that a widow should be at least sixty years old and have a reputation for good works, including raising children, showing hospitality, and helping those in distress.
 These qualifications highlight the importance of a life characterized by service and devotion.
-Not one who thinks of self first, who uses her status as a widow to manipulate and take advantage of others.
+Not one who thinks of self first, who uses her status as a widow to manipulate others for her own advantage.

 Family Responsibility and the Church's Role